-Another one that might seem like a no brainer but we’re often guilty as sin.
-If you’re able to get people to comment and interact with your content, you also need to be present to turn this comments into a live conversation.
+Another one that might seem like a no-brainer but we’re often guilty as sin.
+If you’re able to get people to comment and interact with your content, you also need to be present to turn these comments into a live conversation.
 In other words, you need to host this puppy.
 You wouldn’t throw a comment or a question in a group conversation and walk away, right?

 The problem here is that when you come back the next day to follow up on comments the person is no longer there.
 This is called “Front-End Interaction” and you need to have a plan to approach it.
 It is key if you want to build loyalty in your present audience.

 A great solution for this is getting email alerts when somebody writes a comment on your page, that way you can react in a timely manner.
 Since Facebook seems to have forgotten that feature, you will need to rely on a 3rd-party solution.
 HyperAlerts does the trick with a simple web application that you set up in 2 minutes, connect your Facebook Page, and choose the frequency of the alerts.

 A lot has been said about the best times to post content on different networks, for example, some say that rush hours on Twitter are 9 am, 12 pm and 3 pm and you have more exposure at those times.
 Facebook is the same, people seem to spend longer periods of time during weekends, and when they get off from the daily grind while Twitter on the other hand pretty much dies.

 Instead of recommending the best times for you, I’ll suggest you experiment with different times and track when people interact the most.
 This is a testing game and we’re all in different industries and parts of the planet.